Black Holes and Revelations

-Black Holes and Revelations is the fourth studio album by English rock band Muse, first released on 3 July 2006 through Warner Bros.
-Records and Muse's Helium-3 imprint.
-It was recorded over four months with producer Rich Costey in New York City, London, Milan, and southern France.
-It saw a change in style for Muse, with influences including Depeche Mode, Millionaire, Lightning Bolt, Sly and the Family Stone, and music from southern Italy.
-Like their previous albums, it features political and dystopian undertones, with lyrics covering topics such as political corruption, alien invasion, revolution and New World Order conspiracies, as well as more conventional love songs.
+Black Holes and Revelations is the fourth studio album by the English rock band Muse.
+It was released on 3 July 2006 through Warner Bros.
+Records and Helium-3.
+It was produced by Rich Costey over four months in New York City, London, Milan and southern France.

+The album saw a change in style for Muse, with influences including Depeche Mode, Millionaire, Lightning Bolt, Sly and the Family Stone, and music from southern Italy.
+Like their previous albums, it features political and dystopian themes, with lyrics covering topics such as political corruption, alien invasion, revolution and New World Order conspiracies, as well as more conventional love songs.

-Black Holes and Revelations received positive reviews and appeared on many year-end lists.
-It received a Mercury Prize nomination and later appeared in the 2007 version of 1001 Albums You Must Hear Before You Die.
-The album entered the charts at number one in five countries, including the United Kingdom, and in the top 10 in several other countries.
-It was later certified triple platinum in the UK and platinum in the US.
-Singles "Supermassive Black Hole" and "Knights of Cydonia" were both UK top-10 hits, while "Starlight", "Map of the Problematique", and "Invincible" all charted within the top 25.
-As of 2018, Black Holes and Revelations has sold more than 4.5 million copies worldwide.
+Black Holes and Revelations received positive reviews and appeared on several lists of the year's best albums.
+It was nominated for the Mercury Prize and appeared in the 2007 version of 1001 Albums You Must Hear Before You Die.
+It entered the charts at number one in five countries, including the UK, and in the top 10 in several other countries, including the United States.
+It was certified quadruple platinum in the UK and platinum in the US.
+"Supermassive Black Hole" and "Knights of Cydonia" entered the top 10 of the UK singles chart, while "Starlight", "Map of the Problematique" and "Invincible" reached the top 25.
+As of 2018, Black Holes and Revelations had sold more than 4.5 million copies worldwide.

 Recording

 Muse's third album, Absolution (2003), brought them mainstream exposure in the United States.
-Muse began writing and rehearsing for their next album at Studio Miraval, an old château in southern France.
-Absolution producer Rich Costey joined them two weeks later.
+Muse spent about two weeks writing and rehearsing for their next album at Studio Miraval, an old château in southern France.
+The producer Rich Costey, who had also worked on Absolution, joined them two weeks later.
+The group wanted to create a more personal album than Absolution.

-Songwriter Matt Bellamy said the band wanted to be free from distractions so that they could "concentrate, spend time and be surrounded by different musical influences".
-However, progress was slow and they had difficulty deciding which songs to work on.
-More work was completed in New York City at Avatar Studios and Electric Lady Studios in New York, and at a studio in Italy.

-Bassist Chris Wolstenholme said writing and recording was more relaxed than previous albums, as the band had no deadline.
 Costey wanted to capture Bellamy's "personality" as a guitarist, recording the sound of his fingers and plectrum on the strings.

+The bassist, Chris Wolstenholme, said writing and recording was more relaxed than previous albums, as the band had no deadline.
 Muse took a more active role in using studio technology, having previously left its use to engineers.
+Hoping to change their working style, they purchased old synthesisers including a Buchla 200e and set aside time to learn to use them.

+The songwriter, Matt Bellamy, said Muse wanted to be free from distractions so that they could "concentrate, spend time and be surrounded by different musical influences".
+However, progress was slow and they had difficulty deciding which songs to work on.
+The group moved to New York City, where Bellamy spent time in clubs and learnt to DJ, influencing the dance elements of "Supermassive Black Hole" and "Map of the Problematique".
+The bulk of recording was completed at Avatar and Electric Lady Studios in New York City.
+The album was finished at a studio in Italy, where Bellamy spent several weeks recording vocals.
+Costey estimated that the album took about four months to record, including mixing at Townhouse Studios, London.